 “Research shows that healthy, protein-rich plant-based foods like lentils and beans are 26 to 34 times less carbon-intensive than beef,” according to the Friends of the Earth.
 “If every California public school switched from a beef burger to a plant-based burger just once a month, it would save 300 million pounds of carbon dioxide annually.”

-- Livestock production uses 75 percent of the Earth’s agricultural land.
+- Livestock production uses almost 80% of the Earth’s agricultural land.

-- Producing one quarter-pound beef burger uses 425 gallons of water.
+- Producing one quarter-pound beef burger uses about 450 gallons of water.

 Pitching Your Idea